 MISSOURI VETERANS HOME PROGRAM POSITION DESCRIPTION

-Eligibility for classification of a Licensed Practical Nurse or Senior Licensed Practical Nurse within the Missouri Uniform Classification and Pay System.
-Also required is appropriate licensure from the Missouri State Board of Nursing.
+Eligibility for classification of the Registered Nurse within the Missouri Uniform Classification and Pay System.
+Also requires appropriate licensure by the Missouri State Board of Nursing.

 Demonstrate knowledge of and promote resident rights, including but not limited to the right to be free of restraints and free of abuse.
 Promptly report incidents or evidence of resident abuse or violations of residents’ rights.